 That stuff between the ears, as Peter Drucker put it so long ago.

-Broadly speaking, knowledge can be categorized in three different types or buckets:
+Broadly speaking, existing knowledge can be categorized in three buckets:

 |Explicit Knowledge||Implicit Knowledge||Tacit Knowledge (or Expert)|